TDHolmes/Harma/README.md

 # Harma Project

-The Harma project first came about when I was talking to my friend and coworker Ben.
+The Harma project first came about when I was talking to my friend and (ex-)coworker Ben.
 We are both tinkerers and He used to work as a rework technician, so is quite good at fine pitch soldering.
 I however, have very shaky hands, so I shy away from anything smaller than an 0805 passive component.

 That got me thinking, there are robotic assistants for surgeries, so why not for an over caffeinated tinkerer like myself?